RafaelGSS/blog/priv/posts/performance-methodologies.md

 ## Observability Tools

-As previously mentioned, has observability in our software/architecture is fundamental to perform performance improvements.
-In this section, I'll briefly show you great tools to use in applications.
+As previously mentioned, achieving observability in our software/architecture is fundamental to perform performance improvements.
+In this section, I'll walk through a few tools that are great for this purpose.

 ### Tracing